NikhilDubey168/profileNavigationActivity/README.md

-Above is the link for the image ^ and i have also made a folder named as outputimage having this image in case the link was unavailable to access
+Above is the link for the image ^ and i have also made a folder named as "profileNavigationActivity.jpg" having this image in case the link was unavailable to access